 Wildlife Calendar Learn the best times of the year to see these remarkable animals in their natural habitats—there’s something magical to discover in every season.

-Please: Do not feed the Ducks 🚫 Burnie City Council will be installing new signs at Romaine Reserve to educate visitors to not feed ducks.
-Feeding can cause illness and deformities and increase waterway pollution and nuisance algae.
+Please do not feed the Ducks Feeding can cause illness and deformities and increase waterway pollution and nuisance algae.
 Feeding can also cause less foraging for their native foods and dependency on humans.

 Visit the Little Penguins Friends of Burnie Penguins provide a free interpretative guided experience to visitors to the Burnie Little Blue Fairy Penguin colony.